Skip to Content

 Instructions

-1. Heat the oil in a large dutch oven over medium-high heat.
+1. Heat the oil in a large Dutch oven over medium-high heat.
 Once it's hot, add the diced onion and sauté for 10 minutes, stirring occasionally.

 2. Add the minced garlic and allow it to cook for 30 seconds.
 Then add half the salt, cumin, oregano, chili powder, and cayenne.
 Stir and sauté for 1 minute.